 A Regatta Week Session meets for one week, Monday through Friday, beginning August 5, from 12:30–5 p.m.
 On Saturday, August 10, students participate in the Hoop Pole Regatta in Oriental, NC.
 The purpose of this session is to gain greater familiarity with the boats and to prepare for racing in a regatta.
 The Regatta Week registration fee includes lunch and dinner on Saturday, August 10.
 A parent or guardian is expected to accompany each student to the regatta.

-Junior Sailing Program online registration opens February 14 at 9 a.m.
+Junior Sailing Program online registration is open.
 Those who do not wish to register online may call the Program Registrar at 252-504-7758 or visit the museum to register.

-The Registrar will be available on Thursday, Feb.
-14, from 9 a.m. to 2 p.m. and from then on Monday-Friday, from 9 a.m.–2 p.m.
+The registrar is available Monday-Friday, from 9 a.m.–2 p.m.
 Payment in full will be required to secure the desired session(s).

 The fee for the 2019 Junior Sailing Program is $285 per session and includes a Friends of the Museum membership.
 Participants must be at least 8 years old when classes begin and able to successfully demonstrate his or her ability to swim.